threewebcode/W3/blockchain/ethereum/rollup/op/engine.md

 The batch has type and timestamp.
 It can be either single batch or span batch.
 The batch contains batch data which is encoded and decoded by RLP algorithm.

+Data Type of Sequencer Structure:
+  - context
+  - rollup configuration
+  - chain specification
+  - state listener
+  - conductor
+  - asynchronous gossip
+  - event emitter
+  - attribute builder
+  - origin selector
+  - building state

+The sequencer instance listens on the event and trigger specific event handling.
+The payload attributes are prepared before building new block.
+The payload attribute is emitted by build start event.
+The most important method of sequencer instance is event listener method.
+It will process all kinds of events which it is able to process.